icaven/glm/readme.txt

 Improvements:
 - Changed usage of __has_include to support Intel compiler #307
 - Specialized integer implementation of YCoCg-R #310
+- Don't show status message in 'FindGLM' if 'QUIET' option is set. #317

 Fixes:
 - Fixed (u)int64 MSB/LSB handling on BE archs #306